awsdocs/aws-cdk-guide/doc_source/aws_construct_lib.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # AWS Construct Library<a name="aws_construct_lib"></a>

 The AWS Construct Library is a set of modules that expose APIs for defining AWS resources in AWS CDK apps\.
 Each module is based on the AWS service to which the resource belongs\.
-For example, [EC2](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html) includes the [Vpc](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-ec2/vpc.html) construct, which makes it easy to define an [Amazon VPC](https://aws.amazon.com/vpc) in your CDK app\.
+For example, [EC2](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html) includes the [Vpc](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-ec2/vpc.html) construct, which makes it easy to define an [Amazon VPC](https://aws.amazon.com/vpc) in your AWS CDK app\.

-The AWS Construct Library modules are described in the [CDK Reference](https://awslabs.github.io/aws-cdk/)\.
+The AWS Construct Library modules are described in the [AWS CDK Reference](https://awslabs.github.io/aws-cdk/)\.

 ## Versioning<a name="aws_construct_lib_versioning"></a>

-The CDK follows the semantic versioning model\.
+The AWS CDK follows the semantic versioning model\.
 This means that breaking changes are limited to major releases, such as 2\.0\.

-Minor releases, such as 2\.4, guarantee that any code written in a previous minor version, such as 2\.1, will build, run, and produce the exact same results when built, run, and producing results, as before\.
+Minor releases, such as 2\.4, guarantee that any code written in a previous minor version, such as 2\.1, will build, run, and produce exactly the same results when built, run, and producing results, as before\.

-## CDK Patterns<a name="aws_construct_lib_patterns"></a>
+## AWS CDK Patterns<a name="aws_construct_lib_patterns"></a>

 The AWS Construct Library includes many common patterns and capabilities that are designed to enable developers to focus on their application\-specific architectures and reduce the boilerplate and glue logic needed when working with AWS services\.